Norris–LaGuardia Act

 The Norris–LaGuardia Act (also known as the Anti-Injunction Bill) is a 1932 United States federal law relating to United States labor law.
 It banned yellow-dog contracts, barred the federal courts from issuing injunctions against nonviolent labor disputes, and created a positive right of noninterference by employers against workers joining trade unions.
+It is considered a victory for the organized labor movement.

 The common title comes from the names of the sponsors of the legislation: Senator George W. Norris of Nebraska and Representative Fiorello H. La Guardia of New York, both Republicans.

 History

 The Supreme Court held in Coppage v.
 Kansas (1915) that yellow-dog contracts were enforceable.
 In the aftermath of that case, the number of judicial injunctions against labor increased substantially, and organizing a union without the employer's consent became extremely difficult.